dizhaung/marauder/README.md

 # marauder

+You can get the working version of this project from: https://github.com/srotya/marauder

-Marauder is an open source SIEM platform.
+Marauder is an open source SIEM platform available under GNU GPL v2

 I had started to work on Marauder about 2 years ago and the project got left out, however there's enough code in Marauder that can be utilized by folks who may be interested in the individual modules of Marauder.